 Rule of Cosmos

 Same cards, even if they are upgraded, cannot be played.
-Whether a realm is razed or not, it remains in play, preventing other players from playing the same realm into their formation.
+Whether a realm is razed or not, it remains 'in play', preventing other players from playing the same realm into their formation.

 Support cards - allies, spells, psionic powers, unarmed combat cards, blood abilities, and thief skills are not affected by the Rule of Cosmos.
+Events and Magical Items are not affected by the Rule of Cosmos either.